hectorgon/perceptual-diff/README.txt

 Tobias Sauerwein, for make install, package_source Cmake configuration Cairo Team for bugfixes
 Jim Tilander, Rewrote the IO to use FreeImage.
+Ivo Pavlik for floating-point image formats support

 Version History

 1.0   - Initial distribution
 1.0.1 - Fixed off by one convolution error and libpng interface to 1.2.8 1.0.2 - [jt] Converted the loading and saving routines to use FreeImage 1.1   - Added colorfactor and downsample options.
-Also always output difference file if requested.
+Also always output
+        difference file if requested.
 Always print out differing pixels even if the test passes.
 1.1.1 - Turn off color test in low lighting conditions.
+1.2.0 - Added support for floating-point image formats.